Huaibo-Song/StylePhish/Dataset/README.md

 # Dataset Description

-We evaluate model performance from multiple perspectives, including false positive (FP) rate, benchmark performance, and robustness against attacks.
+We evaluate model performance from multiple perspectives, including false positive (FP) rate on benign webpages, phishing detection performance on two datasets, and robustness against attacks.

 ## False Positive Dataset
 We use the benign test dataset from VisualPhishNet paper as the FP evaluation dataset.

 ## Benchmark Dataset
-We conduct experiments on two benchmark datasets:
+We conduct experiments on two datasets:

 1. Phishpedia Dataset - The publicly available Phishpedia dataset with duplicate samples removed.
 2. StylePhish Dataset - We crawl real-world phishing webpages from OpenPhish and perform deduplication